Mammad900/3d-renderer-cpu/SceneFile.md

 ### Flags

 - **Transparent**: Used for partially transparent materials like glass, but not needed for alpha cutout.
   Causes object using this material to be rendered last so blending works.
+When deferred rendering is active, it will be drawn in forward.
-  Slightly worse for performance, and doesn't support intersecting polygons.
+  Worse for performance, and doesn't support intersecting polygons, so only use for materials that need it.
 - **Double Sided**: Disables back-face culling for flat materials (like fences and foliage, or a sphere with alpha-cutout), and makes transparent materials hollow so the inside surface reflects light.
+- **Alpha Cutout**: When enabled, any fragment with base color (diffuse color in case of phong) less than 0.5 will be rejected.
+  In other words, transparent pixels in the base color texture will make the material transparent in the respective positions.
+  This will reduce some of the performance savings of deferred rendering, so use only on materials that use it.
+It's faster than the transparent flag, however.

 ## Meshes